|Fig. 1 Researchers on dogsleds in Greenland|

 For example, Fig. 4, Fig. 5, and Fig. 6 show that, in recent years, the Hadopelagic depth at those latitudes is warmer (more OHC per kg of seawater) or as warm as the Abyssopelagic layer above it.

-The graphs of polar areas at Fig. 3, Fig. 7, and Fig. 8, don't have Hadopelagic depths, but they do show tidewater glaciers where infrared photons can radiate into the tidewater glacier ice surfaces.
+The graphs of polar areas at Fig. 3, Fig. 7, and Fig. 8, don't have Hadopelagic depths, but they indicate potential tidewater glacier impacts where infrared photons can radiate into the tidewater glacier ice surfaces.

 V. Closing Comments